btbatw/www.btbatw.org/support.md

         <hr>
         <!-- <img src="{{ "/assets/img/btba_logo.png" | absolute_url }}" alt="BTBA logo" class="float-left p-4" width="150"> -->
         <p class="">
-            BTBA is a registered non-profit charitable organization that has been operating on limited funds.
+            BTBA is a registered non-profit 501(c)(3) organization that has been operating on limited funds.
 We are extremely grateful to our symposium speakers and volunteers that make every annual symposium happen.
 In addition, the success of our symposium largely depends on the continuous support from our sponsors.
         </p>
     </div>
 </div>